stac-utils/stac-server/README.md

 ### Running System and Integration Tests

-The System and Integration tests use an Elasticsearch server running in Docker and a local instance of the API.
+The System and Integration tests use an OpenSearch server running in Docker and a local instance of the API.

 When the system tests run, they:

-1. Wait for Elasticsearch to be available
+1. Wait for OpenSearch to be available
-1. Delete all indices from Elasticsearch
+1. Delete all indices from OpenSearch
 1. Start an instance of the API.
 That API will be available at <http://localhost:3000/dev/>
 1. Wait for the API to be available
 1. Run the system tests in `./tests/system/test-*.js`
 1. Stop the API

-Before running the system tests, make sure to start Elasticsearch using:
+Before running the system tests, make sure to start OpenSearch using:

 ```shell
 docker-compose up -d